 Parlays & Teasers Explained

-Sports betting is so much more than wagering on single-game events.
-Parlays and teasers allow you to combine bets of all kinds on a single stake.
-It’s definitely harder to get all of your selections in a parlay or teaser correct, but if you do, the payoff can be immense.
+Parlays and teasers allow you to combine different bet types in a single stake.
+It’s harder to get all of your selections in a parlay or teaser correct, but if you do, the payoff can be immense.

 What Are Parlays?